What Is GHK-Cu?

 How does GHK-Cu differ from BPC-157 or TB-500?

-While BPC-157 and TB-500 are studied primarily for general tissue repair and cellular migration, GHK-Cu is focused on dermal biology, matrix remodeling, and copper-mediated signalling.
+While BPC-157 and TB-500 are studied primarily for general tissue repair and cellular migration, GHK-Cu is focused on dermal biology, matrix remodelling, and copper-mediated signalling.
 GHK-Cu represents a distinct category of peptide research with applications in skin biology and cosmetic science.

 Is GHK-Cu suitable for in-vitro research?